 Available braille grades:

-This collection contains painted tactile pictures taken from illustrations, by Quentin Blake, in Roald Dahl’s books; Charlie and the Chocolate Factory and James and the Giant Peach.
+This collection contains tactile pictures taken from illustrations, by Quentin Blake, in Roald Dahl’s books; Charlie and the Chocolate Factory and James and the Giant Peach.
 The audio guide does not tell the story but describes the raised images.
 It provides a wonderful springboard for the young person to read or listen to the classic stories for themselves.
 Perfect to inspire a love of reading for pleasure.

 Hanging straight down to the left of Charlie, find one of his arms.
 Feel down to find his hand and four fingers.
 There's something in his hand.
 Can you guess what it is?
 Yes, the big flat Golden Ticket.
 Charlie's holding onto it very tightly in case it gets blown away in the wind.
 Without it he and his Grandpa won't get into the factory.
 Go back to Charlie's shoulders, across to the right and you'll find his other arm.
 This is raised and bent at the elbow so he can hold Grandpa Joe's hand.